decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 Third Parties will need to share details about their project, collection, and define the managers that will later upload the 3D models of their NFTs in the [Builder](https://builder.decentraland.org/).

 The passage threshold to become approved is 4 million Voting Power and the Voting Period is 1 week.
+Resubmission is allowed.

 ![]({{ site.baseurl }}/images/media/linkedw-proposal.png)